Nexus-Themes/Discord-Refresh/README.md

 # Discord Refresh

-An enhanced experience of the Modern Discord Layout
+An enhanced experience of the Modern Discord Layout.